Alvor1991/PP1-Las-Tacos/README.md

         - **Navigation Bar**

-            - Hovering on the different navigation bar's links will trigger hover effect, highlighting the link for the customer.
+            - Hovering on the navigation bar links will trigger a hover effect, highlighting a different colour for each heading and an accompanying underline.

-            - Clicking on the navigation bar's links will bring the customer to the specified page.
+            - Clicking on the navigation bar links will bring the customer to the specified page.

         - **Footer**